flexcompute/tidy3d/docs/source/material_library.rst

 Material Library
 ****************

+.. currentmodule:: tidy3d

 The material library is a dictionary containing various dispersive models from real world materials.
 To use the materials in the library, import it first by:

 >>> from tidy3d import material_library

-The first key of the dictionary is the material name (abbreviated), the second key is the "variant" name, which indicates the data source.
-In the material library below, the material names (abbreviated) are in parentheses in the header and the variant names are in the table.
+The key of the dictionary is the abbreviated material name.

+Note: some materials have multiple variant models, in which case the second key is the "variant" name.

-To import a material "mat" of variant "var" as a tidy3d medium:
+To import a material "mat" of variant "var":

 >>> medium = material_library['mat']['var']